Our key policies are quite radical and extreme. But everybody should be able to express their lurking beliefs, no matter how controversial they are.

 GST on buying trees and plants in both urban and rural areas will be axed.

 (Trees make poorer urban areas look more beautiful)

 Cancel the bureaucratic position of the Minister of sports.

 Workmen won’t need to wear hi-vis fluorescent vests anymore.

-A banning of phone sales people (they are very irritating).
+A banning of phone sales and door sales people (they are very irritating).

 Nightshift workers won't have to pay tax.